defi-os/Issues/readme.md

 ---------------------------------------------
 1) Build the smart contract bottom up and figure out how when stack overflow error occurs to solve
 2) Verify how claim_rewards and claim_funds work and why there are two of these in our smart contract
+3) Refact tree nodes in project creation to be same as master node